 - We saw several memorials to the Jewish soldiers who died in the battle for the Old City in 1948, including Nissim Gini, who was 10 years old when he fought and died to protect the Old City of Jerusalem from the Jordanian army.
 This story was especially touching as Nissim was exactly Jonah's age when he died, and because he died on the day the Old City fell, which is Jonah's birthday.

-Sylvia found this book in a pile of discards (waiting to be
+Sylvia found this book in a pile of discards (waiting to be buried) by the Ramban Synagogue.
+She flipped through it and announced "great book!" |

 - We saw the Hurva synagogue (which has been rebuilt since Abe and I were here last) and the Ramban synagogue - the oldest (or possibly second oldest) synagogue in Jerusalem still in use.